In 1958, Messerschmitt launched their TG500 – a four-wheeler where the driver sat alone in the front, with one or two passengers behind.

 The car returned 52 mpg and was incredibly stable.
 The TG500 retailed for £654, including tax).

-Meanwhile, the familiar Italian made Iso Isetta came in several models, from a 300cc built in Brighton (£350, pictured at left) to a four-seat 600cc made in Germany (£676).
+Meanwhile, the familiar Italian made Iso Isetta came in several models, from a 300cc built in Brighton (£350, pictured) to a four-seat 600cc made in Germany (£676).

 The car was soon made under licence in Germany, France, Brazil and Britain.
 The British-built cars were assembled under licence from BMW and fitted with their engines.